andrebrogard/aws-cdk-todo-demo/README.md

 ## Accounts

 This demo uses 3 AWS accounts, they are named Tools, Development, and Production.
-Tools holds all the resources to deploy into Dev, Staging and Production.
-It is where the code is build and unit tested, using AWS CodeBuild, and it is where the pipeline resides.
+Tools holds all the resources to deploy into Dev and Production.
+It is where the code is built and unit tested, using AWS CodeBuild, and it is where the pipeline resides.

 You could add to the pipeline to also include a Staging account if you want to.